Note

 step_list = np.array(list(set(step_list)))

-# Then compute the LUT, and apply the function to the LUT
+# Compute the LUT, and apply the function to the LUT

-# Now try to make a minimal segment definition of the new LUT
+# Try to make a minimal segment definition of the new LUT

 cdict = {}